-Construction equipment and machinery is often to blame for construction worker accidents.
+Construction equipment and machinery are often to blame for construction worker accidents.
+Our Syracuse construction equipment and machinery accident lawyers have seen a lot of this.
 Actually, not the equipment itself, but those who designed it, maintained it, or used it improperly.
 Forklifts accidents, backhoe accidents, scissor lift accidents, masonry machinery accidents, hydraulic jack accidents, crane accidents, front-end loader accidents, boom accidents --- all these and many more construction machines and equipment cause innumerable accidents and injuries every year in New York and elsewhere.
 But almost all circumstances, these accidents are not just “accidental”.
 They are caused by someone’s negligence or carelessness.
 Construction machinery and equipment is safe only when (1) it is designed and manufactured safely; (2) the workers who use the construction equipment and machinery are properly trained and supervised; (3) the workers who use the construction equipment and machinery do so safely and properly; (4) the construction equipment and machinery is properly maintained; and (5) the construction equipment and machinery is equipped with proper warnings.

 Almost any tool or piece of equipment, machine or tool can fail, or be misused, causing injury to construction workers.
 For example, the injury to construction workers can be caused by a failed hydraulic pumps; or faulty compressed air lines, defective cables, improperly erected ladders, loose parts from a tool of any kind, defective drills, badly designed saws, malfunctioning pumps, flawed bulldozers, dangerously designed or used forklifts, untrained crane operation, unchecked wrecking balls, backhoe misuse, rotten wooden pallets --- all of these, and more, can cause serious injuries on a construction site.
 Even parts as small as nails, bits, blades, bolts and screws can go flying off and cause injury where the machinery or equipment that housed them or the tool that was being used on them fails, was used improperly, or was defective.
 It’s no wonder there are so many construction site injuries, with so much that go wrong.